croedel/PiInfotainment/README.md

 The major enhancements of RaspiInfotainment vs PictureFrame2020.py are:

 - Optimized for direct mounting of image directory via WIFI (e.g. from a NAS) - no copying required!
-- Fast startup time - even if image directory contains a huge number of sub-directories and pictures
+- Fast startup time - even if image directory contains a huge number of sub-directories and pictures by implementing a directory cache
 - Largely enhanced ability to overlay info texts: directory, pathname, image date, ...
 - Read image EXIF info and enable to show them as text overlay
 - Read GPS Info from image and reverse lookup to return human readable location info